6.0 Magic

 6etc…

-Points of Will are used to cast Magika and the spellcasting check required to manifest a Magika spell is a Will check.
-Like other Will checks, spellcasting checks can be made as a stacked roll.
-The table below presents a example school of Magika:
+Magica is the natural magic of the world shaped to the caster’s purpose by sheer willpower.
+Points of Will are used to cast Magica and the spellcasting check required to manifest a Magika spell is a Will check.
+Like other Will checks, additional points of Will can be spent to increase the number of dice on a stacked roll.
+The table below presents an example school of Magica:

 School of Light